Nearly 48 pc rise in home isolation cases of Covid in last one week in Delhi: Data | Health

 Doctors on Tuesday had said that it was “not a panic situation” as the count of daily cases was still low, but had cautioned against dropping the guard.

-Many doctors had also said that very few people are going for a Covid test after onset of symptoms and people are now preferring to recuperate at home.

-But with a rise in the positvity rate, there is a parallel increase in the number of home isolation cases too.
+But with a rise in the positivity rate, there is a parallel increase in the number of home isolation cases too.

 Delhi's COVID-19 tally and the death toll due to the disease had stood at 18,67,206 and 26,158 respectively on Thursday, according to official data.